Michael Disfarmer (1884–1959)

 A portrait photographer in the small town of Heber Springs, Arkansas, Michael Disfarmer captured the stark realism of rural America for over forty years.
 Disfarmer lived a reclusive lifestyle with meager status, and his invaluable contribution to photography went unnoticed until 1973, fourteen years after his death.

-Born Mike Meyers, the sixth of seven children in a German immigrant family, Disfarmer rejected the Arkansas farming world and the family in which we was raised.
+Born Mike Meyer, the sixth of seven children in a German immigrant family, Disfarmer rejected the Arkansas farming world and the family in which we was raised.
 Changing his name to Disfarmer was a sign of rebellion against his rural surroundings.
 He taught himself how to shoot and develop photographs, and built a studio on Main Street where he lived and worked until his death.

 Disfarmer earned a meager living off the country farmers and ordinary people.
 He charged twenty-five to fifty cents for ‘penny portraits’, intended as tokens to be given to family and friends.
 Disfarmer’s settings are bare: Stark realism characterizes these portraits.
 His subjects, sometimes an individual, sometimes groups or families, were rarely captured smiling or interacting.
 Instead, they have a natural, often solemn expression.
 The sitters are often in their Sunday best, though sometimes they look as though they have just left the fields.
 The result is a collection of images of ordinary rural people that captures the essence of a time, a place, and the people who occupied it.